 The other is a painted stencil indicating the forklift’s traffic area.
 With this, pedestrians are being told that there is the possibility of forklift traffic in this area.
 Whilst in Queensland pedestrians are required to look out for forklifts, at least the message has been spelled out with a clear visual pictogram and wording.

 Forklift safety pictogram wording and paint colours can be varied according to your needs.

 Linemarkers South East Queensland can paint one line across your pallet racking or extensive pallet lines with lettering and numbering.
 For logistics warehouses, this lettering and numbering is a must for accurate tracking of goods in and goods out.
-Most pallets are 1.2 metres square (standard CHEP and Loscam Australian pallets), Linemarkers South East Queensland will paint your lines at 1.3m across to maintain a safe distance between each row of pallets as seen in the photo below.
+Most pallets are 1.2 metres square (standard CHEP and Loscam Australian pallets), Linemarkers South East Queensland will paint your lines at 1.3m across to maintain a safe distance between each row of pallets as seen in the photo on the left.

 Different Lengths of Pallet Lines

 However, in some cases, the pallet lines need to be different widths.
 An example of this is in a tyre logistics warehouse.
 We all know tyres are different sizes; think about a big truck tyre size versus a much smaller motorcycle tyre.
 Overseas pallets may be 1.1m2.
 Another example is pallets used for paper movements are much smaller than the Australian average.
 As you can imagine, in the warehouse accommodation needs to be made for these different storage and handling needs.
 In these instances, Linemarkers South East Queensland will accurately measure and mark each pallet space to ensure safe and sure storage.

 Space also needs to be made for safe forklift movement between rows of pallets.
 It does depend on the length of the load but in most cases, it is around 3 to 3.5 metres.
 Consider the area required for forklift turning as well.